Welcome to the National Centre for Mental Health website.

 Mental illness can take many different forms and affect people in different ways.
 Attention Deficit Hyperactivity Disorder, Autism, bipolar disorder, depression, schizophrenia, post traumatic stress disorder and Alzheimer’s disease are all examples of mental illness.

 The more we know about mental illness, the greater the opportunity we have to improve prevention and treatment.

-The NCMH is Wales’ first Biomedical Research Centre.
-It brings together world-leading researchers, healthcare professionals, patients and carers to improve our understanding of mental health and illness.
+The National Centre for Mental Health was established in April 2011 and is Wales’ first Biomedical Research Centre.
+It brings together world-leading researchers, healthcare professionals, patients and carers to learn more about mental health and illness.

 We are supporting and undertaking high quality mental health research into the causes, triggers, diagnosis and treatment of mental illness across the lifespan, from childhood to older age.
 As well as this, we are working to improve understanding of mental health and the importance of research amongst patients, carers and the public.

 Eventually we hope that our research and the knowledge that we have gained will help to inform better diagnosis and treatment for people with mental health problems.

 NCMH is part of the research infrastructure for Wales funded by NISCHR, Welsh Government.
 It is hosted by Cardiff University’s Medical Research Centre for Neuropyschiatric Genetics and Genomics and Cardiff and Vale University Health Board.

 How you can help